 Euthanasia

-lf any lizards or Helm's stag beetles are found injured, the Project Herpetologist or Project Entomologist must be contacted to get advice on management of the lizard or stag beetle.
+lf any lizards or Helms’ stag beetles are found injured, the Project Herpetologist or Project Entomologist must be contacted to get advice on management of the lizard or Helms’ stag beetle.
 Injured lizard(s) may be euthanised on recommendation of the Project Herpetologist/Entomologist or a veterinarian.

 Records